LeenusGit/Decoupled-Dispatch/readme.md

 };
 ```

 We need a way to store events before they are forwarded.
-Can we do this whilst keeping them decoupled form each other?
+Can we do this whilst keeping them decoupled from each other?

 Possible solutions: